RomainPhilippe/CourseraDataProductPresentationSlidify/index.md

 ## [19] "Bruce Bochte"     "Bruce Bochy"
 ```

-Then, we compute two small command to extract the name of the player in remove the first character (-).
+Then, we compute two small commands to extract the name of the player by removing the first character (-).
 We can see the R script above.

 --- .class #id

 ## The output of the app

-There two main output of this app : <br>
+There are two main outputs of this app : <br>

 1. A histogram plot
 2. A table

-The histogram represents the density salary off all the players.
-We display two line : one for the median of the salary and the other one is the current salary. <br>
+The histogram represents the density of salaries for all the players.
+We display two lines : one for the median of the salary and the other one containing the current salary. <br>
-A table display information about the player like : number of hits, number of runs, the league name and the division name.
+A table display informations about the player like the number of hits, number of runs, the league name and the division name.

 --- .class #id